 It’s super interesting to see how lecturers bring in their own research to the topic area.
 In first and second year, you have lots of different lecturers so it’s a useful indicator on whose style you prefer and who you feel you learn the most from.
 So then when it comes to third year modules, you have more information to make your decision.

-The department itself is quite small.
+The Sociology building itself is quite small.
 In first and second year, the lectures take place in big lecture theatres but you will quickly start to recognise faces.

 However, what I’ve really enjoyed about third year is that as there are more modules to choose from (you have to choose four from ten options), so the amount of people on each module is much smaller.
 Lectures are far more interactive and you get to know the staff a lot more.

-The department has its own study areas as well, where weekly meetings and catch ups are held.
+The Sociology building has its own study areas as well, where weekly meetings and catch ups are held.
 There’s almost always space to study, even during exam season.
 Plus, it’s useful to be able to knock on your lecturers door round the corner if you have an issue.